haysch/ROOPLInt/README.md

-# ROOPLInt
+# ROOPLPP

-*ROOPLInt* is an interpreter for running source code written in **Reversible Object Oriented Programming Language++** (ROOPL++).
+*ROOPLPP* is an extension of the **Reversible Object Oriented Programming Language++** (ROOPL++) by Martin Cservenka's [ROOPLPPC repository](https://github.com/cservenka/ROOPLPPC).

-The backbone, everything from parsing to type checking, is forked from Martin Cservenka's [ROOPLPPC repository](https://github.com/cservenka/ROOPLPPC), as the scope of this project is to be able to run ROOPL(++) code without compiling to PISA.
+*ROOPLPP* supports compilation, interpretation and program inversion of ROOPL++ source code.

+The interpreter and program inverter is created as part of a university project.
+The goal was to improve the usability of ROOPL.

-For ease of use when building/testing, see the `Makefile`.
+For ease of use when building/testing, see the included `Makefile`.

 ## Requirements

-ROOPLInt uses [Stack](https://docs.haskellstack.org/en/stable/README/) to manage all dependencies and requirements.
+ROOPLPP uses [Stack](https://docs.haskellstack.org/en/stable/README/) to manage all dependencies and requirements.

 ## Building